Why do washing machines vibrate?

-They vibrate during the spin cycle because the drum spins at a high speed.
+They vibrate during the spin cycle because the drum is rotating at a high speed.
 The laundry in it accumulates and causes the weight in the drum to be unevenly distributed.
-This causes the machine to shake even harder.

-Are you looking for a new washing machine that doesn’t vibrate as much, for example because you like to do your laundry at night?
+Are you looking for a new washing machine that doesn’t vibrate as much, for example, because you like to wash at night?
 Then check out the washing machines below.
-How hard a washing machine vibrates is determined by its RPM.
+How loudly a washing machine vibrates is determined by its RPM.
 This indicates how many rounds the drum makes per minute.
-Vibration absorbers and rubber feet can ensure that washing machines at high rpm vibrate little.
-This ensures that your laundry is properly dry, but that your washing machine stays where you have put it.
-For this we look at the noise level; this indicates in decibels how much noise the machine produces, which is an indication of the amount of vibration the machine makes in decibels.
+Vibration absorbers and rubber feet can ensure that washing machines at high rpm still vibrate little.
+This ensures that your laundry dries well, but stays where you have put it.
+To find out, we look at the noise level, which is an indication of the amount of vibration the machine makes in decibels.

 A vibrating washing machine can be very annoying.
 Fortunately, we have the solution to this problem!
 We would like to take you through the different solutions one by one: